Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Numerical Experiments

 \subsubsection{Quality of the Bounds}

-The small-size instances can be conveniently optimized by solving model \eqref{eq:NA-reform} over all the scenarios in the uncertainty set.
-Using this, we can examine the quality of a primal/dual bound by measuring its relative distance to the optimal objective value $\exactB$.
+{\crev The small-size instances are easily optimized by solving model \eqref{eq:NA-reform} over all {\crev realizations} in the uncertainty set.
+In our case, this computation takes less than 3 seconds.} Using {\crev these optimal values}, we can examine the quality of a primal/dual bound by measuring its relative distance to the optimal objective value $\exactB$.
 For this problem, all primal and dual problems are solved by the extensive form (i.e., monolithic) of their respective models.
-Figures \ref{fig:newsvendor_primal_Small} and \ref{fig:newsvendor_dual_Small} present the gap between the bound and the optimal value of the exact solution, defined as $100\big(\frac{\exactB-\nu^{(\cdot)}}{\exactB}\big)$ and $100\big(\frac{\nu^{(\cdot)} - \exactB}{\exactB}\big)$ for primal and dual bounds, respectively, and presented as a percentage (detailed results are given in the e-companion).
+Figures \ref{fig:newsvendor_primal_Small} and \ref{fig:newsvendor_dual_Small} present the gap between the bound and the optimal value of the exact solution, defined as $100\big(\frac{\exactB-\nu^{(\cdot)}}{\exactB}\big)$ and $100\big(\frac{\nu^{(\cdot)} - \exactB}{\exactB}\big)$ for primal and dual bounds, respectively, and presented as a percentage (detailed results {\crev along with solution times} are given in {\crev Appendix~\ref{app:results-newsvendor}}).
 In each figure, the solid bars depict the performance of the newly proposed bounds, while the hatched bars represent the benchmarks.
-The results show that $\twostageLDRUB$ and $\bar{\nu}^{\textsc{NA}}_R $ outperform the benchmark bounds by orders of magnitude.
+The results show that $\twostageLDRUB$ and {\crev $\bar{\nu}^{\textsc{NA-DO}}_R $} outperform the benchmark bounds by orders of magnitude.

 More precisely, $\twostageLDRUB$ on average achieves 84\% improvement over $\LDRUB$, with reductions in relative distance ranging from 64\% to 98\%.
 Interestingly, the quality of the bound $\twostageLDRUB$ remains rather stable with changes in the number of items $I$ and budget $B$, compared to the drastic changes of $\LDRUB$ with variations in the inputs.
 The notable performance of the two-stage LDRs for the newsvendor problem contrasted with the LDRs can be explained by the nature of the recourse variables.
 In model \eqref{eq:newsvendor}, $y_{it}(\xisupt)$ determines the profit of a given realization at stage $t$ for item $i$, which for the newsvendor problem is by definition nonlinear.
 In fact, $y_{it}(\xisupt)$ is an auxiliary variable, defined to linearize the following net profit at stage $t$ from item $i$: